zach2017/learntogether2026/K8/DockerExampleClusterPerformance.md

 2. **Quotas:** Apply **ResourceQuota** and **LimitRange** per namespace.
 3. **Horizontal Scaling:** Increase replicas of stateless workloads instead of overcommitting CPUs.
 4. **Node Right-Sizing:** Match node instance size (in test clusters: VM specs) to expected workload.
-5. **Monitoring:** Use `kubectl top`, Prometheus, or Grafana to track CPU throttling.
+5. **Monitoring:** Use Prometheus dashboards (or `kubectl top`) to track CPU throttling.

 ---

 ## 6. Example Workflow for Admins

 1. **Start local simulation with Docker Compose** to understand oversubscription effects.
+2. **Use Prometheus** to visualize CPU and memory usage under load.
-2. **Recreate with kind/minikube** to see how K8s enforces limits.
+3. **Recreate with kind/minikube** to see how K8s enforces limits.
-3. **Apply mitigations**: set limits, quotas, and autoscaling.
+4. **Apply mitigations**: set limits, quotas, and autoscaling.
-4. **Document learnings** for production strategy (on-prem or managed service).
+5. **Document learnings** for production strategy (on-prem or managed service).

 ---

 ## Conclusion

 Oversubscription of CPU resources leads to cluster instability in both Docker and Kubernetes.
-By simulating the issue locally with Docker Compose and kind, administrators can better understand contention, test mitigation strategies, and enforce best practices such as quotas and autoscaling.
+By simulating the issue locally with Docker Compose, monitoring with Prometheus, and repeating the test in kind, administrators can better understand contention, test mitigation strategies, and enforce best practices such as quotas and autoscaling.
 This provides a foundation for improving stability—whether clusters remain self-managed or eventually move to a managed solution.